EGA-archive/refgenDetector/README.md

 ```

 In the main file (```-p argument```) you should add the paths to all the files you want to analyze.
 RefgenDetector
-works with complete BAM and CRAMs and with txt files containing only the headers.
-The txt can be uncompressed, gzip
+works with complete SAM, BAM and CRAMs and with text files containing only the headers.
+The text can be uncompressed, gzip
 compressed, and with encodings utf-8 and iso-8859-1.

 All the files included in this argument must be the same type, meaning, you should run RefgenDetector to analyze only